mull-project/mull/Docs/Config.md

 Possible values: `true`/`enabled`, `false`/`disabled`.
 Defaults to `false`.

-When enabled Mull will find mutations, but won't execute them.
+When enabled Mull finds mutations, but does not execute them.

 ---
 ```